AstroJames/astrojames.github.io/content/publication/bulk_visc/index.md

 # Featured image
 # To use, add an image named `featured.jpg/png` to your page's folder.
 image:
-  caption: "A 2D slice of the mass density (left), current density (right) and magnetic field (white streamlines)."
+  caption: "Spectra theories for the velocity spectrum in the presence of bulk and shear viscosity"
   focal_point: ""
   preview_only: false